MicrosoftDocs/power-automate-docs/articles/mobile/manage-cloud-flows.md

   - flowmaker
   - enduser
 ---
-# Manage cloud flows on the go in Power Automate
+# Manage cloud flows on the go

-Power Automate mobile allows you to view the flows you've created in preview.
+Power Automate mobile allows you to view the flows you've created.
 This includes non-solution and solution-aware flows.

 Power Automate mobile offers the following additional cloud flow management tools.